-LGBTQIA+ travellers are those who identify as lesbian, gay, bisexual or transgender, plus queer or questioning, intersex or asexual individuals.
+LGBTQIA+ travelers are those who identify as lesbian, gay, bisexual or transgender, plus queer or questioning, intersex or asexual individuals.
 It also includes those who identify beyond these commonly used sexuality and gender expressions.
-Kenya is considered to be a fairly safe destination for LGBTQIA+ travellers, but there are certain situations and issues that may present themselves to queer couples or travellers who identify with one or more of these terms when visiting Kenya.
+Kenya is considered to be a fairly safe destination for LGBTQIA+ travelers, but there are certain situations and issues that may present themselves to queer couples or travelers who identify with one or more of these terms when visiting Kenya.

-Kenya is not considered to be an 'LGBTQIA+ friendly' destination when compared to western countries due to the laws and attitudes towards the queer community, but it's still relatively safe for LGBTQIA+ travellers.
-Despite the criminalisation of homosexuality, there is more tolerance of travellers who identify as LGBTQIA+ due to the importance of the country's tourism industry.
-Queer travellers and couples are unlikely to experience any issues if they avoid public displays of affection such as kissing, hugging or holding hands.
+Kenya is not considered to be an 'LGBTQIA+ friendly' destination when compared to western countries due to the laws and attitudes towards the queer community, but it's still relatively safe for LGBTQIA+ travelers.
+Despite the criminalization of homosexuality, there is more tolerance of travelers who identify as LGBTQIA+ due to the importance of the country's tourism industry.
+Queer travelers and couples are unlikely to experience any issues if they avoid public displays of affection such as kissing, hugging or holding hands.
 That said, public displays of affection for hetero couples are also frowned upon.
-As long LGBTQIA+ travellers display some discretion and respect the local culture, they will have no problem visiting Kenya.
+As long LGBTQIA+ travelers display some discretion and respect the local culture, they will have no problem visiting Kenya.

 Queer travel in Kenya